Gurianos/Project-M3/Candymachine/README.md

 # Metaplex Deprecated JS Clis

+// When your asset folder is completed,  launch sugar on tereminal sugar launch or sugar create-config sugar upload sugar deploy

+##To update the config.json modifications on the blockchain use sugar update.

+### For Old References

 🚨 **Deprecated Repo** 🚨

 Please note that this GitHub repository is no longer being maintained.
 To use the Metaplex Candy Machine or to integrate Metaplex's programs with your JavaScript applications **please use the following**: